SpikeInterface/spikeinterface/doc/get_started/install_sorters.rst

 **This is the approach we recommend for all users.**
 To run containerized sorters see our documentation here: :ref:`containerizedsorters`.

-There are some cases where users will need to install the spike sorting algorithms on your own computer.
+There are some cases where you will need to install the spike sorting algorithms on your own computer.
 If you are on a system where it is infeasible to run Docker or Singularity containers, or if you are actively developing the spike sorting software, you will likely need to install each spike sorter yourself.